 1st & 2nd grade students are served at their home schools.
 Schools that have 3 or more qualified Highly Capable students at each grade level will serve students using Cluster Groups.
 In Cluster Groups, 3-8 qualified Highly Capable students are placed together in the same classroom.
 Schools with fewer than 3 qualified Highly Capable students per grade level will use differentiated instruction presented by the classroom teacher.

-3rd-5th grade students are served in a “self-contained” all day program at one of our elementary schools with transportation to and from that school is provided.
+3rd-5th grade students are served in a "self-contained" all day program at one of our elementary schools with transportation provided.
 Students who choose to stay at their home school instead of the self-contained all day program, will be placed in Cluster Groups (see above) or will receive differentiated instruction from their classroom teacher.

 9th & 10th grade students are encouraged to participate in Honors classes that are offered at both of our High Schools.

 11th & 12th grade students are encouraged to participate in our Advanced Placement classes at Bonney Lake High School or our International Baccalaureate classes offered at Sumner High School.

 January 6-29: Referral forms available online and at school offices.
 Parents, community members and teacher/staff members may refer students for Highly Capable Services.

 January 29: Deadline to submit referrals to the school - (the window for submitting referrals is now closed)